bagbyte/BagLoginBundle/Resources/doc/index.md

 Composer will install the bundle to your project's `vendor/bagbyte` directory.

+### Step 2: Configure the bundle in prerequisites

+Before to go on with the BagLoginBundle configuration makes sure to have properly configured the bundles in the prerequisites section.

-### Step 2: Enable the bundle
+### Step 3: Enable the bundle

-Enable the bundle in the kernel:
+Enable the bundle in the AppKernel:

 ``` php
 <?php